isomerpages/pa-chingay/pages/Chingay Parade 2025.md

 <div> <img src="/images/Structure_Photo_2.png"></div>

 <p> Be wowed by the first of its kind stage at Chingay 2025.
-The stage consists of 76 "cubicles" that reflects Singapore's success in overcoming challenges in shaping the nation and is sure to wow audiences with its scale and spectacular performers. <br>
+The stage consists of 76 "cubicles" that reflects Singapore's success in overcoming challenges and the successes it has achieved as essential building block ins haping the nation and its multiculturalism and diversity. <br>

 </p><div><div style="padding-top:2rem">
 <span style="color: #FFAC1C; font-weight: bold;; font-size:2rem">Chingay: Road to UNESCO Exhibits</span>